Matthew-Hurrell/viva-la-nacho/README.md

 #### Comment Form Validation

 Javascript is used to validate the comment form.
-The form is checked for empty space as well as whitespace.
-Javascript provents the form from being submitted until the comment field passes the test.
-If the test fails, a pop-up notification appears on the users screen to advise them about the failure.
+The form body field is checked for empty space as well as whitespace.
+Javascript prevents the form from being submitted until the comment field passes the test.
+If the test fails, a pop-up notification appears on the user's screen to advise them about the failure.
 The user can then rectify their mistake and submit the form again.
 When the comment form is filled out correctly the form submits successfully and the page is refreshed.

 ![Comment Form Validation](readme/assets/images/comment-validation.png)